DePayFi/public-documentation/docs/payments/benefits.md

 ## Direct Wallet Payments

-Payments performed with DePay are **peer-to-peer**.
-You will receive every single payment directly into your wallet, **without any intermediary**.
+Payments through DePay are **peer-to-peer**.
+Every payment goes directly into your wallet **without intermediaries**.
-Nobody but you holds your funds at any time.
+Only you have control over your funds at all times.

 ## Auto-Conversion

-DePay uses **decentralized finance** (DeFi) to convert payments if necessary.
+DePay leverages **decentralized finance** (DeFi) for payment conversions when needed.
-This allows to **accept thousands of tokens** as means of payment while always receiving the ones you've configured.
+This enables you to **accept thousands of tokens** and always receive your preferred ones.

 ## "One-click" Payments

-DePay connects to your user's wallet directly.
+DePay directly connects to your user's wallet, scanning for available tokens across all blockchains.
-After scanning for all available tokens on all blockchains DePay suggest's the **most cost-efficient** payment to users, ultimately offering a seamless **"One-click" Web3 Payment solution**.
+It then suggests the most **cost-efficient** payment option, providing a seamless **"One-click" Web3 Payment** solution.

+## Kickstart

+Integrate DePay once, and you'll support crypto payments across **10 blockchains**, **hundreds of wallets**, and **thousands of tokens**.

 ## Simple to Integrate

-DePay has been designed from the start for simple integration.
+DePay is designed for **effortless integration**.
-Typically you just place a small code snippet into whatever you're building and you're ready to accept and perform Web3 Payments.
+Simply insert a small code snippet into your project, and you're set to accept and execute **Web3 Payments**.